New Generation Rollingstock: Accessibility

 The trains received media attention over a series of issues such as the toilet module size falling short by 12 mm, and the inability for a wheelchair to access the toilet from one of the two accessible cars.

 Work to rectify the non-compliant parts of the trains was performed by Downer Rail's Maryborough facility.
 After an exemption application to the Australian Human Rights Commission was rejected, the need for rectification was clear.
-It was determined that the position of the boarding ramps next to the train door was the reason for the toilet module not meeting DDA’s minimum size requirements.
+It was determined that the position of the boarding ramps next to the train door was the reason for the toilet module not meeting DDA's minimum size requirements.
 The first, 735, arrived at Maryborough for rectification work in January 2019 and the last, 771, in late April 2024.
 The project was completed in July 2024.

 The new toilet module (left) versus the original toilet module (right).
-The original module was further back with a portal boarding ramp in the cabinet between it and the external doors.
+The original module was further back with a portable boarding ramp in the cabinet between it and the external doors.
 The boarding ramp is now in the electrical cabinets behind the module.

 The rectification work solved the disability access problem by providing a toilet module for both centre (wheelchair accessible) cars.
 This means that wheelchairs were no longer expected to travel around the toilets to access them from behind.
 No major changes were made to the general seating other than recovering seats near the doors with priority labelling including some transverse seats.

 More help points were added in the space between the two toilet modules.

 The toilet modules were made disability compliant by moving the toilet front side and door at least 12 mm closer to the external doors, while leaving the toilet bowl in the original location.
 Labelling and other minor changes were made in the toilet module as well, such as the installation of lights that warn in the event of an evacuation.

-Some changes were made to signage throughout the train on the advice of disability groups; purportedly as "better wording" but the differences would be minor to the average person - intended instead for the minority of people with literacy difficulties (see difference between green emergency door release wording above).
+Some changes were made to signage throughout the train on the advice of disability groups; purportedly as "better wording" but the differences would be minor to the average person – intended instead for the minority of people with literacy difficulties (see difference between green emergency door release wording above).